rodydavis/flutter_web/docs/migration_guide.md

 ## `web/assets` (optional)

-If your application has assets, they need to be in the `web/assets` directory.
+If the application has assets, they need to be in the `web/assets` directory.
 You may also have to update paths within your source code that reference these assets.

 ## `web/assets/FontManifest.json` (optional)

-If your app has costom fonts, they need to be included in this file.
+If the app has costom fonts, they need to be included in this file.

 Example: